bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 Unfortunately, this is not possible.
 The main reason is that we cannot *exactly* simulate this system because, in general, Hamilton's equations do not yield a closed form solution.
-So we'll have to discretize Hamiltoninan dynamics and add in an Metrpolis-Hastings update step to make sure we're faithfully simulating our target distribution.
+So we'll have to discretize Hamiltoninan dynamics and add in a Metropolis-Hastings update step to make sure we're faithfully simulating our target distribution.
 The next subsection describes the HMC algorithm in more detail.

 HMC Algorithm